greg-raven/Department-21/_drafts/funnies.md

 Cleaning up the dining room means getting the fast food bags out of the back seat of your car.

 ------

-WIFE: "There's trouble with the car.
-It has water in the carburetor."

-HUSBAND: "Water in the carburetor?
-That's ridiculous."

-WIFE: "I tell you the car has water in the carburetor."

-HUSBAND: "You don't even know what a carburetor is.
-I'll check it out.
-Where's the car?"

-WIFE: "In the pool."

 ------

 A Sunday School teacher asked her class of young children a very simple question, or so she thought.
 She asked, "What is Easter?"